 The primary financial risks the Directors have assessed as being relevant to the Company are market risk, interest rate risk, foreign currency risk, credit risk and liquidity risk.
 A detailed assessment of the risk management objectives and policies mitigating these risks is outlined in Note 9 of the financial statements.

 Directors

 The Directors of the Company are as follows:

-John Skelly (Irish resident) Roddy Stafford (Irish resident) Jason Vickers (UK resident)
+John Skelly (Irish resident) Roddy Stafford (Irish) - Resigned on 17 June 2021 Dairine MacGinley (Irish) - Appointed on 17 June 2021 Jason Vickers (UK resident)

 Company Secretary